Hove, Norway

-Hove is a largely beach area on the island of Tromøy in the municipality of Arendal in Agder county, Norway.
+Hove is a peninsula and beach area on the island of Tromøya in Arendal Municipality in Agder county, Norway.

 Location

-The Hove area lies on the southwest part of the island of Tromøy.
+The Hove area lies on the southwest part of the island of Tromøya.
 The Skagerrak lies to the southeast, and to the northwest is Hove Bay (Hovekilen), a shallow protected marine area.
 There is a strait to the southwest, separating Hove from the islands of Merdø and Gjessøya, and northeast of Hove is Spornes, with a beach that alternates between a sandy beach and a pebble beach depending on the wind and weather.
 Tromøy Church and the Brekka farm stand further to the northeast.
 The entire area is characterized by a large moraine, which creates the natural basis for pebble beaches, sandy beaches, and large areas of Aust-Agder's best arable land.
 The outer part of the Hove area is part of a moraine landscape area with the protected Hove Woods (Hoveskogen), containing windswept Scots pine.
 The inner part, facing Hove Bay, has extensive camping and beaches for swimming.
 Hove Camping and the Hove Farm are also located here.
 It is about 10 km from Hove to the town of Arendal.